 Can you really obtain a Free virtual switch…

-Virtual NOS images can help you get your feet wet into the wonderful world of networking without the need for purchasing physical switches.
-There are tons of virtual switches or networking operating systems that can be loaded onto your favorite hypervisor that can be had for free.
+Virtual NOS images can help you get your feet wet into the wonderful world of ITBuilds without the need for purchasing physical switches.
+There are tons of virtual switches or ITBuilds operating systems that can be loaded onto your favorite hypervisor that can be had for free.
 However, one must scour the ends of the Internet for a legitimate downloadable virtual NOS.
 I want to save you some time and heartache, so I’ve compiled some information on how to obtain a few of these freely available Virtual NOS images.
 Don’t worry; the list contains well-known network operating systems such as Cisco, Arista, and Extreme Networks, which are widely deployed switches and routers.

 Extreme Networks - EXOS/VOSS

 One of the easiest virtual switches you can get your hands on is virtual EXOS or virtual Extreme Networks NOS.
 You can download an ISO or qcow2 image, which can be loaded onto your favorite hypervisor, such as ESXi, KVM, or VirtualBox.
 You can grab the image from the Extreme Networks Github Virtual_EXOS page here.
 You’ll also find VOSS or the Virtual Service Platform Operating System, which Extreme Networks acquired from Avaya sometime ago and is still going strong as one of Extreme Networks core network operating systems.
 There’s no need to enter any personal information.
 Just find the version you want, and off you go.
 There are detailed directions for loading images onto ESXi, virtualbox, and GNS3 on the Extreme Networks Github page.